drevops/vortex/.scaffold/docs/content/tools/drush.md

 > update.php, executes SQL queries, runs content migrations, and misc utilities
 > like cron or cache rebuild.
 Drush can be extended by 3rd party commandfiles.

-Drush is used throughout DrevOps to interact with Drupal from the workflow scripts and Behat tests.
+Drush is used throughout Scaffold to interact with Drupal from the workflow scripts and Behat tests.

 It also allows a developer to interact with the site via CLI during development.

-While all the standard Drush commands supported, DrevOps also provides some shorthand commands to abstract some of the common tasks:
+While all the standard Drush commands supported, Scaffold also provides some shorthand commands to abstract some of the common tasks:

 - downloading the database dump from the remote environment